jpmens/mqtt-watchdir/README.md

 # mqtt-watchdir

-This simple Python program portably watches a directory and publishes the content of newly created and modified files as payload to an [MQTT] broker.
+This simple Python program portably watches a directory recursively and publishes the content of newly created and modified files as payload to an [MQTT] broker.
 Files which are deleted are published with a NULL payload.

-The path to the directory to watch recursively (default `.`), as well as a list of files to ignore (`*.swp`, `*.o`), the broker host (`localhost`)  and port number (`1883`) must be specified in the program, together with the topic prefix to which to publish to (`watch`).
+The path to the directory to watch recursively (default `.`), as well as a list of files to ignore (`*.swp`, `*.o`), the broker host (`localhost`)  and port number (`1883`) must be specified in the program, together with the topic prefix to which to publish to (`watch/`).

 ## Testing